doctoboggan/DeathRay/fpga_scripts/README.txt

+To use the FPGA API, you will be building a class inside a file.
+This class will be instantiated by DeathRay, who will then call its load(filesList) method every time a file changes.
+You are responsible for writing this method and for creating a few instance variables.

-To use the fpga API, you need to build a class called FileProcessor.
-There are two methods and three instance variables you must build, which are liste below.
+To implement the APU, you need to build a class called FileProcessor.
+There are two methods and three instance variables you must build, which are listed below.
 There are also some optional variables you can define, which are listed at the bottom of this file.
 See the two example files in this folder to see how this is implemented.
 Once you build your file, place it in this folder and run the following command from the main DeathRay folder: